Specialty Area: Russian History

 He is currently working on a project, which compares the policies and practices of the Russian empire with those of its Eurasian counterparts between the sixteenth and early nineteenth centuries.
 The project is tentatively titled Imperial Visions, Policies and Impacts: Russian and Eurasian Empires in Comparative Perspective, 1600-1800s.
 His other book project Russia's 20th Century, which offers an unconventional view of the Russian and Soviet society through the 20th century, is near completion.

-Khodarkovsky has most recently lectured at Central European University in Budapest, Hungary; the Max Planck Institute for Social Anthropology in Halle, Germany; Humboldt Universität in Berlin; Georg-August Universität in Göttingen; Leibnitz Universität in Hannover; Hamburger Institut für Sozialforshchung; Kings College at the University of Cambridge; University College London, and the universities of Basel and Bern in Switzerland, Oxford University, Columbia University, Universities of Bamberg, Pittsburgh, UCLA, and Amsterdam.
-In April 2012, the Association for the Studies of Nationalities held a special panel on Bitter Choices at Columbia University in New York.
+Khodarkovsky has most recently lectured at Central European University in Budapest, Hungary; the Max Planck Institute for Social Anthropology in Halle, Germany; Humboldt Universität in Berlin; Georg-August Universität in Göttingen; Leibnitz Universität in Hannover; Hamburger Institut für Sozialforshchung; Kings College at the University of Cambridge; University College London, and the universities of Basel and Bern in Switzerland, Oxford University, Columbia University, Universities of Bamberg, Pittsburgh, UCLA, Amsterdam, Notre Dame, and Beijing.
 Khodarkovsky has written over forty articles and essays and thirty reviews published in English, French, Russian and German in a variety of journals, including Russian History, The Journal of Modern History, Comparative Studies in Society and History, and The International Journal of Turkish Studies.

 Khodarkovsky has served on numerous boards and executive committees, including the Association for Slavic, East European, and Eurasian Studies (2009-2012).
 He is the recipient of numerous fellowships, including those from the Fulbright-Hays Fellowship Program for Turkey (1983-1984), the Social Science Research Council (1989-1991), the Kennan Institute of the Woodrow Wilson Center in Washington, D.C.
 (1992-93), the National Endowment for the Humanities (1995-1996), the National Council for Russian and East European Research (1996-1997 and 2006-2007), and the American Council of Learned Societies (2001-2002).
 He has been a visiting professor at the University of Chicago (2002-03), Leibniz University Hannover, Germany (2011), and was named Distinguished Visiting Professor at Humboldt University in Berlin, Germany (2010-11).